‘Feminism [Is] Freedom’: Emma Watson Responds To ‘Topless’ Photo Controversy

 — VANITY FAIR (@VanityFair) March 1, 2017

-Telegraph reported that the Vanity Fair photo that has stirred controversy this week has received varied reactions on social media.
+Telegraphreported that the Vanity Fair photo that has stirred controversy this week has received varied reactions on social media.
 Other regarded Emma Watson’s “almost topless” photo a bravely feminist shoot, while others criticized her for baring her breasts despite her calls for feminism and women empowerment.

 It says a lot about America when half the country sees Emma Watson in a pretty standard tasteful fashion shoot and thinks it’s porn